---

 ### Supported image generators

-The app currently includes built-in adapters for several image backends.
+The app currently includes built-in support for several image backends.
 That means you can use different providers without rewriting the rest of your workflow.
+Some run locally on your own hardware, and some are online services.

 - **AUTOMATIC1111** for local Stable Diffusion style txt2img and img2img setups.